![]() |

 Figure 6 |

 In this lab you will be making a few small bars of soap by doing a saponification reaction with soybean oil, coconut oil, olive oil, and sodium hydroxide.
 The oils are gently warmed to melt the coconut oil, which is high in saturated fatty acids.
+The alkali you use will be sodium hydroxide, which you will need to dissolve in water.
 Mixing sodium hydroxide into water releases a lot of heat, so that solution will initially be very hot.
 The two mixtures will be allowed to cool to about 45°C and then mixed with constant stirring.
-The use of a magnetic stirrer reduces the

 Figure 7 |

-Most oils contain exclusively triglycerides so it should be simple to calculate the number of moles of sodium hydroxide needed to fully saponify the oils.
-However, different types of oil require different amounts of sodium hydroxide based on their molar mass, which can be difficult to determine because all natural oils contain a mixture of different triglycerides, each with its own molar mass.
-By experimentation and analysis of the structure of the oils a so-called saponification number is assigned to each oil.
-This number can be used to find the right amount of alkali to saponify that oil.
+The chemistry here is fairly easy to follow conceptually but a bit harder to work with quantitatively in terms of stoichiometry.
+This is because of the variable structures of oils.
+Since natural oils are mixtures, there is no single molar mass that allows the calculation of the number of moles of sodium hydroxide needed to fully saponify them.
+All natural oils contain a mixture of different triglycerides, each with its own molar mass.
+Because of this it is not a simple matter to calculate the moles of triglyceride molecules and to work out from that the correct amount of sodium hydroxide.
+By experimentation and analysis of the structure of the oils a saponification number can be assigned.
+This number is used to find the right amount of alkali to saponify that oil.
 Online calculators make determining the amount of sodium hydroxide quick and easy, even for mixtures of different oils.
-The amount of sodium hydroxide has been calculated carefully (using soapcalc.net) so precise measurements are critical.
-The amounts specified will result in a small amount of unreacted lipids by design.
-This is called the ‘super fat’ or ‘lye discount’.
+The amount of sodium hydroxide has been calculated carefully (using soapcalc.net) and precise measurements are critical.
+The amounts specified in the procedure will saponify most of the oil molecules but will also result in a small amount of unreacted lipids.
+This is by design.
+The amount of unreacted oils is called the ‘super fat’ or ‘lye discount’.
 It is common to have a lye discount (a reduction of the amount of sodium hydroxide used below the stoichiometric amount) of 5% to 8%.
-By ensuring that the oil is the excess reagent you can be sure that the sodium hydroxide will have been completely used up.
+By ensuring that the oil is the excess reactant you can be sure that the sodium hydroxide will have been completely used up, leaving none behind in the final soap.
 Sodium hydroxide is a strong alkali and is much too harsh for use directly on skin.
 The excess oil also aids in conditioning skin when the soap is used becuase the oils coat the skin and help prevent the loss of water from skin cells.
 In addition to the cautious excess of fat you will ensure good quality soap by using a curing period of 2 - 3 weeks.
 This allows moisture to evaporate and gives more time to allow the saponification reaction to go to completion, eliminating any residual sodium hydroxide and finally making the soap ready to use.
+Saponification is usually complete quite soon after mixing if the mixing is thorough but if there happen to be pockets of material with excess sodium hydroxide the waiting period will help to ensure that it has a chance to react.
 Without this waiting period it is possible that the soap will dissolve too quickly in water when used and so be used up faster.
-Saponification is usually complete quite soon after mixing if the mixing is thorough but if there happen to be pockets of material with excess sodium hydroxide the waiting period will help to ensure that it has a chance to react.
+If this should happen anyway, remove the soap from service and allow it to dry for a few days before using it again.

 Be aware of the chemical hazards as you follow this procedure.
 If done carefully there is little chance of harm.
 If carried out carelessly permanent injury could result.
 Have fun!